Meet the Founder

 Co-restoration of Yakai Barring

-Collaborative project between Tended Earth, Living Dirt Landscapes, Friends of Yakai Barring, and Merri-bek City Council to engage primary school staff, students and local families in the on-going restoration and care of Yakai Barring.
+Collaborative project between Tended Earth, Living Dirt Landscapes, Friends of Yakai Barring, and Merri-bek City Council to engage primary school staff, students and families in the on-going restoration Yakai Barring.

 -